Metamorphosis in the Classroom

 Multisensory Artmaking

-To enhance the learning experiences, Teaching Artist Alejandra Mandelblum employed various learning modalities—visual, auditory, reading/writing, and kinesthetic—expanding students' engagement with materials and artistry by encouraging them to use their senses before creating.
+CAW Teaching Artist Alejandra Mandelblum employed various learning modalities—visual, auditory, reading/writing, and kinesthetic—expanding students' engagement with materials by encouraging them to use their senses before creating.

 After kneading and sniffing her plasticine, one student declared, "It smells like Princess Bubblegum!"